• Office/Clerical • Tour Guide/Interpretation • Visitor Information

 Local Volunteers are requested to work one full (8-hour) day per week, oftentimes a weekend day.
 More hours may be available if requested by volunteer.
 Local volunteers are also requested to help with special events, as their schedules allow.

-RV Volunteers: The park has one RV pad available for volunteers who commit to no less than one month and can extend to 3 consecutive months of service.
+RV Volunteers: The park has two RV pads available for volunteers who commit to no less than 4 weeks and can extend to 3 consecutive months of service.
 One RV occupant must work a 32 hours per week schedule and will have 3 consecutive days off to explore.
 Second RV occupant is optional and can work the same schedule, if desired, or other scheduling options can be considered.
 Volunteers may also participate in the parks living history program.
 PLEASE check on your cell phone service in this area.
 Reception within the park can be erratic at times, the extent depending on service provider.
 Pets are permitted.

 Weather: Summers can be hot, humid and buggy (mosquitoes).
 The Spring and Fall are cool with rainy periods.
 Winters are generally mild with occasional windy and cold nor’easter storms.